hmzakhalid/wormhole-local-validator/README.md

 ## Run Wormhole
 After you have the dependencies installed and the chains running, you can run Wormhole.

-Simply run `npm run wormhole` and wait while the Wormhole Guardian builds a docker image.
+Simply run `yarn wormhole` and wait while the Wormhole Guardian builds a docker image.
 The first time you run this command, it might take a while (up to 550 seconds on a modern laptop!).
 After the image is built however, it'll be relatively fast to bring it up and down.

+## Cleanup
+To stop the chains, run `yarn cleanup`.
+This will stop the EVM and Solana chains, and the Wormhole Guardian.